-For my first Central American experience I head to Nicaragua’s most scenic town – Granada.
+For my first Central American experience, I head to Nicaragua’s most scenic town – Granada.
 Unfortunately, I did so after a burn out 3-months through Europe.
 This left me with little desire to climb mountains or go trekking through a jungle.
 Still, with only 3 days in Granada to spend, I was able to cover many of its local highlights in lazy fashion including its colonial courtyards and swimming in a volcano.

-Granada’s colonial past is on display with its colorful buildings and iconic churches.
+Granada’s colonial past is on display with its colourful buildings and iconic churches.
 After dragging myself out of my air-conditioned room I hit La Calzada street which is lined with many well-kept examples of colonial architecture.
 Being the tourist strip, La Calzada street is where you will find the city’s most popular (and surprisingly expensive) restaurants and bars.
 Still, there is no better place to relax with a drink street side.
 Being exhausted I was happy to pay up and enjoy the local views.

 Plaza de la Catedral